preloader

 • List of potential manpower – 3 copies

-• Proof of completing all financial transactions including salaries through banking channels – 6 copies
+• Proof of completing all financial transactions, including salaries, through banking channels – 6 copies

 • Operational guidelines – 3 copies

-Annual Returns and Dissolution
+Annual Compliance and Dissolution

-Different Types of Non-profit Organizations
+Different Types of Non-profit Legal Structures

 • Charitable Trust: Governed by the Trust Act of 1882, suitable for organizations aiming to provide financial, healthcare, or educational support.